kevindhanna/anon-query-bot/README.md

 or host on your favourite PAAS

-### Known Issues:
+### Logging

-On Heroku free tier the bot will sometimes post more than once in response to a DM.
+The bot will automatically create a 'slackbot-log:*datetime*.log' when initialised.